ading2210/libcurl.js/README.md

 You can get the CA cert bundle that libcurl uses by calling `libcurl.get_cacert`.
 The function will return a string with the certificates in PEM format.
 The cert bundle comes from the [official curl website](https://curl.se/docs/caextract.html), which is extracted from the Mozilla Firefox source code.

 ### Using the Wisp Client
 The `libcurl.wisp` object exposes all of the APIs from [wisp-client-js](https://github.com/MercuryWorkshop/wisp-client-js).
-This API is not guarenteed to be reliable.
+This API is not guaranteed to be stable.

 ## Proxy Server:
 The proxy server consists of a standard [Wisp](https://github.com/MercuryWorkshop/wisp-protocol) server, allowing multiple TCP connections to share the same websocket.